 WM: I believe it’s possible to create new meaning.
-It takes risking one’s self but surely as artists that is the true quest – to try and access unknown spaces and to reinvent and to create new meaning.
-Because of a project I did last year, I’ve been reading Plato, who says “languages are not made but grow”.
-He believed that in our lifetimes we connect to physical material in order to trigger our sensory imaginations.
-I’m interested in this idea of the projected space in between, that objects collect layers of history through their existence, whether it’s any ordinary object in each position its occupied, there is a sense that it has collected something of the other.
-As humans we’re meeting the actual invisible space, it’s described in your guide book at Mount Stuart – the communion with the invisible.
-With this belief we can reach higher depths of any kind of meaning.
-The title circular line around the radial poem I wrote for the conservatory piece is from the 1930s speech that Augusta wrote and the second line is her second question in the speech.
-I intuitively created a space in between; but it was also transforming an existing document from the archive into something that belonged to me yet carried traces of Augusta’s history.
+It takes risking one’s self but surely as artists that is the true quest – to try and access unknown spaces, to reinvent and to create new meaning.
+Plato says “languages are not made but grow”.
+He believed that in our lifetimes, we connect to physical material in order to trigger the sensory imagination.
+I’m interested in this idea of the projected space in between, that objects collect layers of history through their existence, whether it’s any ordinary object, in each position its occupied, there is a sense that it has collected something of the other.
+As humans, we’re meeting the actual invisible space, it’s described in your guide book at Mount Stuart – the communion with the invisible.
+With this belief, we can reach higher depths of any kind of meaning.
+The title circular line around the radial poem written for the conservatory piece is from the 1930s speech that Augusta wrote, and the second line is her second question in the speech.
+I intuitively created a space in between; but it was also transforming an existing document from the archive into something that belonged to me, yet carried traces of Augusta’s history.
 In other words, it took on its own meaning because I let it, I followed and trusted the unknown space in order to form something.
 I think that’s when the best work happens.
 When you’re too considered, the work becomes too fixed in its outcome.

 SCS: I notice that your work has a strong sense of narrative, often a narrative that specifically records the passing of time.
 I’m thinking of your previous work 6671 days, a landscape project for Nirox Sculpture Foundation, South Africa, 2016, in which you arranged 6671 stones marking the time between your son’s birth to the day he left school aged 18.
 I wonder if you could speak to this question of narrative and also why in this exhibition you decided to take the step of using actual text as a form of narrative?

 WM: I see it more as process rather than narrative.
-The work in South Africa was made at the Nirox Foundation in the Cradle of Humankind, which was formerly an inland sea, thousands of years old, where supposedly 30% of human evolution came from.
-I was in the landscape there and made this piece which took me three weeks of collecting 6671 stones.
+The work in South Africa was made at the Nirox Foundation in the Cradle of Humankind, formerly an inland sea and thousands of years old, where supposedly 30% of human evolution came from.
+I was in the landscape and made the installation which took me three weeks of collecting 6671 stones.
 They were laid out in rows of 50, symbolic of regeneration and our connection to the sky.
-It was an autobiographical piece, a place of contemplation, as well as a way to process the separation that happens during the raising of my children.
-I did the same for my daughter; I whispered from 1 to 6857 in a sound work which was played in a chapel in London, (with curator Holly Knox Yeoman), another way of marking time and my own experience.
-This idea of the experience of time is something that interests me but I’d say in terms of narrative, and in terms of using text, I see my work as more of a way of processing my own experience.
+It was an autobiographical piece and a place of contemplation, as well as a way to process the separation that happened during the raising of my children.
+I did the same for my daughter; I whispered from 1 to 6857 in a sound work which was played in St Barnabas Chapel in London, (with curator Holly Knox Yeoman), another way of marking time and my own experience.
+This idea of the experience of time is something that interests me, but I’d say in terms of narrative, and in terms of using text, I see my work as more of a way of processing my own experience.
 With regards to the use of text, I’d been thinking about writing an open letter to the public for many years – I had these ideas to write something about my views of the world but in the end it turned out to be an almost poetic exploration of the archive.
 It evolved into something unexpected which happens with my work.
 I’ve been writing poetry for years, I’ve never done anything with it and felt a need to write and because the archive is to do with documentation, it felt relevant.